yegor256/blog/_posts/2015/jan/2015-01-08-morning-standup-meetings.md

 us every morning.
 Actually, a bad manager is doing it during the day too.
 He is afraid that without well-known goals and rules, the team will do something wrong or won't do anything at all.
-That's why he has "to keep his hand on the pulse".
+That's why he has "to keep his hand on the pulse."
 In reality, he keeps his hand on the neck of the team.

 ## Motivation